rkozyak/rkozyak/README.md

 - 🔭 I’m currently working on my own website (**WOOO!**)

-- 🌱 I’m currently learning Java, React and Swift!
+- 🌱 I’m currently learning Java, React, Swift and LaTeX!

 - 💬 Talk to me about computer hardware and games!